mlouielu/realsense-align/README.md

 See [tests/test_align.py](tests/test_align.py) for detail.

-Run the test code by `poetry run pytest tests`.
+Run the test code by `pytest tests`.

 Example
 -------